 - Weighted pedals with adjustable straps;

-- Three-panel LCD console with blue LED backlight;
+- Three-panel fitness monitor with a blue LED backlight;

 - 12 preset programs available;